 Special educational needs

-Inclusion is an umbrella term we use to describe additional or special educational needs.
 You can download our 'school offer' for pupils with special educational needs below.
 There is also a link to the Ealing Local Authority Offer.
-In the document we answer questions about what sort of approaches we use and how you can find out more.
+In the document we answer questions about what sort of approaches we use and how and where you can find out more.

 The term 'special educational needs' (SEN) has a legal definition, referring to children who have learning difficulties or disabilities that make it harder for them to learn or access education than most children of the same age.

-The Head of Inclusion, Miss Hughes, is always happy to talk to any parent about any worries or concerns about their child's learning.
-Please do not hesitate to call for an appointment, ask your class teacher to refer your child or email Miss Hughes directly here. email@example.com
+The Head of Inclusion, Miss Hughes, is always happy to talk to parents about any worries or concerns about their child's learning.
+Please do not hesitate to call for an appointment or email Miss Hughes directly here. email@example.com

 Inclusion is at the heart of what we do as a school.
+We are proud of the provision we have made for a wide number of pupils with additional needs and we believe it is for this reason parents chose our school for their child.
 Do not hesitate to call us if you are thinking about applying to CtS - we will welcome you and will be glad to show you and your child around.

 Ealing Local Offer Link

 Sometimes, things can go wrong.
 It is our aim to work in close partnership with parents.
-We encourage regular communication through home-school books for pupils with additional needs, and we can always be contacted by the email addresses provided to parents.
-In the first instance, parents should discuss any complaints or concerns with Miss Hughes. email@example.com .
-However, as our 'school offer' document makes clear, parents can always contact the deputy head, Head of School, or headmaster at any time.
+We encourage regular communication through home-school books for pupils with additional needs, and parents are encouraged to make a face to face appointment with the Head of Year or SENCO in the first instance when things go wrong.
+However, as our 'school offer' document makes clear, parents can always contact the deputy head or Headteacher at any time.
 The formal complaints policy can be used when these approaches have not brought about satisfactory resolution to your concerns.